Q&A: Can Cortisone Injections Ease My Joint Pain?

 A: We use them most often for knee and shoulder pain, but cortisone injections can be used in any joint in the body.

 A: It is possible to give the injections indefinitely, but treating joint pain usually involves multiple approaches.
 Depending on what condition is causing the pain, we try to find other long-term pain relief solutions through physical therapy, bracing, other medications or, in some cases, joint replacement.

-We may also use injections of platelet-rich-plasma, prolotherapy or even stem cells to help repair the injured or arthritic area.
+We may also use injections of platelet-rich-plasma, prolotherapy or even cell-based “stem cells” to help repair the injured or arthritic area.

 RELATED: Pain Management Treatment Guide

 A: We try to limit the injection to one every three months for any single joint, but also we like to limit it to a total of six injections a year for the whole body.

 We know that the cortisone can sometimes weaken or suppress the immune system and, in diabetics, it raises blood sugar.
 So we don’t use cortisone injections in people with diabetes if their blood sugar is unstable.
 It must be used with caution if the blood sugar is over 200.